ACE View — a natural language interface to knowledge engineering

 Fill lexicon Fills every empty slot in the lexicon by generating lexical annotations (singular, plural, past participle) for each OWL entity.

 Update answers Updates the answers to every question in the ACE text.
-This can take a long time, depending on the complexity and the amount of questions.
+This can take a long time, depending on the complexity of the text and the amount and complexity of the questions.
+(Note that you can set an ACE View preference to launch this action automatically whenever the reasoner has completed the synchronization.)

 Examples